No. 35; Updated July 2017

-A tic is a problem in which a part of the body moves repeatedly, quickly, suddenly and uncontrollably.
-Tics can occur in any body part, such as the face, shoulders, hands or legs.
+A tic is a problem in which a part of the body moves repeatedly, quickly, suddenly, and uncontrollably.
+Tics can occur in any body part, such as the face, shoulders, hands, or legs.
 They can be stopped voluntarily for brief periods.
-Sounds that are made involuntarily (such as throat clearing, sniffing) are called vocal tics.
+Sounds that are made involuntarily (such as throat clearing or sniffing) are called vocal tics.
 Most tics are mild and hardly noticeable.
 However, in some cases they are frequent and severe, and can affect many areas of a child's life.

-The most common tic disorder is called "transient tic disorder" and may affect up to 10 percent of children during the early school years.
+The most common tic disorder is called provisional tic disorder (previously known as transient tic disorder) and may affect up to ten percent of children during the early school years.
 Teachers or others may notice the tics and wonder if the child is under stress or "nervous."
-Transient tics go away by themselves.
+Provisional tics go away by themselves in less than a year.
 Some may get worse with anxiety, tiredness, and some medications.

 Some tics do not go away.
-Tics which last one year or more are called "chronic tics."
-Chronic tics affect less than one percent of children and may be related to a special, more unusual tic disorder called Tourette's Disorder.
+Tics which last one year or more are called persistent (chronic) tics.
+Persistent tics affect less than one percent of children and may be related to a more complex tic disorder called Tourette's disorder.

-Children with Tourette's Disorder have both body and vocal tics (throat clearing).
+Children with Tourette's disorder have both body and vocal tics (such as throat clearing).
 Some tics disappear by early adulthood, and some continue.
-Children with Tourette's Disorder may also have problems with attention, and learning disabilities.
-They may act impulsively, and/or develop obsessions and compulsions.
+Children with Tourette's disorder may also have problems with attention and/or learning disorders.
+They may act impulsively.
+Some may develop obsessions and compulsions.

-Through a comprehensive evaluation, often involving pediatric and/or neurologic consultation, a child and adolescent psychiatrist can determine whether a youngster has Tourette's Disorder or another tic disorder.
-Treatment for the child with a tic disorder may include medication to help control the symptoms and habit reversal training; a behavioral therapy.
-The child and adolescent psychiatrist can also advise the family about how to provide emotional support and the appropriate educational environment for the youngster.
+Through a comprehensive evaluation, sometimes involving consultation with a pediatrician or pediatric neurologist, a child and adolescent psychiatrist can determine whether a child or adolescent has Tourette's disorder or another tic disorder.
+Treatment for the child with a tic disorder may include medication to help control the symptoms and a type of behavioral therapy called habit reversal training, where a child learns to develop greater awareness of the tics and comes up with a different behavior to take its place.
+The child and adolescent psychiatrist can also advise families about how to provide emotional support and the appropriate educational environment for their child or adolescent.

 Bayside, NY 11361-2861